18 Facts You Didn’t Know About Black History Month

 According to the United States Census Bureau, the Black population in the United States includes 48.2 million people; this is either alone or in combination with one or more races.
 A 2019 report asserts that there are 2.1 million Black military veterans across the United States.
 In 2018, the bureau counted 124,004 Black-owned businesses nationwide.
 Of course, Black-owned businesses have suffered massively during the COVID-19 pandemic.
 Here’s how you can support Black-owned businesses.

 Civil rights solidarity in sports has deep roots

 Many years before Colin Kaepernick took a knee during the national anthem, two other athletes sent a powerful message about their unity with Black America.
-During the 1968 Olympic games in Mexico City, competitors Tommie Smith and John Carlos wore black gloves and gave a salute during the anthem.
+During the 1968 Olympic games in Mexico City, competitors Tommie Smith and John Carlos wore black gloves and gave a salute during the anthem, a salute many refer to as the black power fist.
 Read about more American history facts you never learned in school.

 Black History Month is celebrated differently around the world

 This may be one of those Black History Month facts that’s new to you.
 In the United States and Canada, we celebrate Black history in February.
 However, in the United Kingdom, Ireland, and the Netherlands, they honor it during the month of October.
 In 2014, Ireland became only the fourth country in the world to celebrate Black History Month.
 Find out more facts about Black History Month you didn’t learn in school.

 The first state to abolish slavery might surprise you